 When you are sued for professional liability, you will need records to prove your business isn’t liable for negligence or other wrongdoing.
 Be sure to document and properly store all client communications, but especially any challenges that arose during the process.

-Be careful when choosing inspectors on behalf of your clients.
+Being careful when choosing inspectors on behalf of your clients

 Let’s say you facilitate the sale of a newly constructed home.
 After closing, the buyer discovered water intrusion defects on the property.
 However, the inspector you hired didn’t make note of any of these alleged defects.
 That’s why the buyer decides to sue you: because it was your responsibility to select an inspector who specializes in roofing and foundations.
 To avoid this scenario, be sure to vet your specialists based on their reputation, expertise, and references.

-Don’t offer advice outside your realm of expertise.
+Not offering advice outside your realm of expertise

 To avoid being sued for negligence and breaching fiduciary duty, be sure you disclose a property’s flaws before a sale ever takes place.
 Let’s say you are a real estate agent representing sellers in the sale of their residential property.
 If undisclosed flaws are discovered after closing, the buyer could try to recover current and future repair costs from your small business.